Skip to main content

 2. Install baffles and soffit dams at each rafter bay to provide a clear path for ventilation air above the insulation and to prevent insulation from falling into the soffit vents.

-Raised heel, energy trusses extend further past the wall and are deeper at the wall allowing room for full insulation coverage over the top plate of the exterior walls.
+Raised heel, energy trusses extend further past the wall and are deeper at the wall allowing room for full insulation coverage over the top plate of the exterior walls

 Figure 3.
 Raised heel energy trusses extend further past the wall and are deeper at the wall, allowing room for full insulation coverage over the top plate of the exterior walls (Source: Georgia State Supplements and Amendments to the International Energy Conservation Code 2011).

-A site-built rafter roof with a raised top plate allows for more insulation underneath.
+A site-built rafter roof with a raised top plate allows for more insulation underneath

 3. For cathedral roofs, specify and install parallel chord trusses (Figure 5).

-In cathedral ceilings, parallel chord trusses allow thicker insulation levels over the exterior wall top plates.
+In cathedral ceilings, parallel chord trusses allow thicker insulation levels over the exterior wall top plates

 Figure 5.
 In cathedral ceilings, parallel chord trusses allow thicker insulation levels over the exterior wall top plates (Source: Courtesy of PNNL).

-5. Fill the attic with blown, spray foam, or batt insulation to at least the required minimum insulation level.
-Blown or spray foam insulation should cover the tops of the ceiling joists.
-Batts should completely fill the joist cavities; an additional layer of batts can be layed over top of and running perpendicular to the joists.
+completely fill the joist cavities; an additional layer of batts can be placed on top of and running perpendicular to the joists.
 Shake batts to ensure proper loft.
-If joist spacing is uneven, fill any gaps with scrap pieces of insulation.
-Cut slits in batt insulation to fit around wiring, plumbing, or ductwork without compressions.
+If joist spacing is uneven, fill any gaps with

 Success